Delta Virginis: Properties

 The outer envelope of this star is undergoing a type of pulsation that occurs in a class of variable stars known as semiregular variables and its brightness varies from magnitude +3.32 to +3.40.
 Based upon frequency analysis of the observed light curve, the star's variability exhibits multiple periods of pulsation.
 The detected periods are 13.0, 17.2, 25.6, 110.1 and 125.8 days.
 This is a high-velocity star with a peculiar velocity of more than 30 km s^{−1} relative to the mean motion of other stars in the vicinity.

 Delta Virginis is a possible binary star, as an 11th magnitude star is located at an angular separation of 80 arcseconds.
 This K-type dwarf may have an orbital period of over 200,000 years, but this has not been confirmed.

-Substellar companion
+Planetary system

-A 2023 study detected radial velocity variations in Delta Virginis (HD 112300), showing evidence of a substellar companion, likely a brown dwarf.
+A 2023 study detected radial velocity variations in Delta Virginis (HD 112300), showing evidence of a exoplanet.